Robert De Niro Has Public Meltdown Amid Divorce Proceedings

 The irate Goodfellows actor attempted to hide his face with a newspaper while continuing to berate his employee over the phone.

-Surrounded by merciless photographers, the actor shouted “”On Worth Street!
+Surrounded by merciless photographers, the actor shouted, “On Worth Street!
 Then you’d see all the photographers here!”

 Trying to come up with a quick solution, De Niro’s lawyer suggested the duo should go back into the building and wait for the driver to arrive.